 Naturally Sweet Lemon Ginger Power Beet Juice Recipe

-In this juice, beets taste sweet and earthy, lemon and ginger add zing, and the cucumber adds mineral-rich water.
+In this beet juice, the beets taste sweet and earthy, lemon and ginger add zing, and the cucumber adds mineral-rich water.
 Beets are naturally sweet so we don’t add any additional fruit, with the exception of a lemon.
 If you find the juice too tart, consider pushing a couple carrots or an apple through the juicer.
 If you’re sensitive to ginger’s warming/spicy quality, add a smaller amount at first and go from there.

 Makes approximately two 8-ounce servings